While these two numbers are “similar,” they are different by about 800 million people.

 A group is “unreached” in total if the church within the group cannot finish the task without outside assistance.

-Why?
-Because, for a group to be unreached, the number of Christians must be relatively small (less than 5%).
+Obviously, the Christians within an “unreached” group are not themselves unreached—but they matter very little to the total of Christians or unreached people, because for a group to be unreached the number of Christians must be relatively small (less than 5%).

 The net result: numbers that are different (by 800 million) but very similar – almost within a rounding-up of each other.
 It’s not as if one says 1 billion and the other says 4 billion.